pfheatwole/thesis/source/paraglider_dynamics.rst

 [[As the canopy accelerates, the air inside must accelerate at the same rate, and so must be included in the inertial calculations of the canopy.
-(This assumes the air is incompressible, which is reasonable at these speeds.)
+(This assumes the air is incompressible, which is reasonable at these speeds, and neglects surface porosity, so the enclosed air travels with the wing.)
 Although the canopy is porous, and thus constantly receiving an inflow of air through the intakes, the leakage is slow enough that the volume of air can be treated as constant.]]